skytale75/Drawing-Tablet-Switcher/README.md

 Move the two files into the `~/bin' directory.

 step 4
-create a shortcut for your system, I set mine to the "F3" key, command = toggle
+create a shortcut for your system, I set mine to the "F3" key, command = toggle. you can also bind the script to autostart with the system to make sure the tablet automatically binds to the primary monitor.

 you may have to change the permissions on the "toggle" file